syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-using-webapp.md

 If you have created a Blazor Web App with the `Interactive render mode` set to `WebAssembly` or `Auto` ensure to follow these steps:

-1. Create a new project named `BlazorWebApp.Shared` for the database accessing purpose.
+1. Create a new project with Class Library template named `BlazorWebApp.Shared` for the database accessing purpose.

 To use Dapper and access database in the application, you need to install the following `NuGet` packages in server side & Shared projects .